webmastersmith/WGU_Cloud_Computing/D330_Data_Systems_Administration/Data_Systems_Administration_Test_Questions.md

     - **The database is not updated, and both sessions are terminated.**: no because Session1 already has lock on transaction.
 - 22 % Which condition is automatically resolved by Oracle without human intervention? % Deadlocks,"Snapshot too old" error,Resumable space allocation,Flash recovery area
   - Out of the given options, only **Deadlocks** are automatically resolved by Oracle without human intervention.
+    - Deadlocks are a specific scenario where two or more transactions are waiting for resources held by each other, creating a stalemate.
+Oracle can detect deadlocks and automatically terminate one of the involved transactions to resolve the situation and allow the others to proceed.
   - Here's why the other options are not automatically resolved:
     - **"Snapshot too old" error**: This error occurs when a flashback operation attempts to access data from a point in time that is beyond the retention period defined by the database.
 Human intervention is required to address this by potentially adjusting retention settings or using alternative recovery methods.
     - **Resumable space allocation**: This is a feature that allows Oracle to automatically resume space allocation for objects after encountering certain errors.
 However, it might not always be successful, and human intervention might be needed to troubleshoot the underlying cause of the allocation failure.
     - **Flash recovery area (FRA)**: The FRA is a designated storage area for backups and archived redo logs.
 While it plays a crucial role in recovery, it doesn't automatically resolve issues.
 A human administrator would need to utilize the FRA for recovery purposes.
-  - Deadlocks, on the other hand, are a specific scenario where two or more transactions are waiting for resources held by each other, creating a stalemate.
-Oracle can detect deadlocks and automatically terminate one of the involved transactions to resolve the situation and allow the others to proceed.
 - 23 % Which feature allows a failed transaction to be suspended until the problem that caused the failure is resolved? % Resumable space allocation,Segment shrinking,Instance recovery,Oracle managed files
   - Out of the listed options, **Resumable space allocation** is the closest feature that allows a partially failed transaction to be suspended until the issue is resolved.
+    - It's important to note that resumable space allocation doesn't guarantee complete suspension of a failed transaction.
+It might allow resuming the space allocation process if interrupted due to storage-related issues, but it wouldn't necessarily handle other causes of transaction failure.
+    - In Oracle, transactions are ACID compliant, meaning they should be Atomic (all or nothing), Consistent, Isolated, and Durable.
+Once a transaction fails due to any reason, it usually rolls back entirely, and Oracle doesn't have a built-in mechanism to suspend them midway.
   - Here's why the other options are not ideal fits:
     - **Segment shrinking**: This feature deals with reclaiming unused space within a segment after data deletion.
 It doesn't directly address suspending failed transactions.
     - **Instance recovery**: This refers to recovering an entire Oracle instance from an outage or failure, not specific transactions.
     - **Oracle managed files**: This feature automates the management of datafiles, but it doesn't have functionalities to suspend failed transactions.
-  - It's important to note that resumable space allocation doesn't guarantee complete suspension of a failed transaction.
-It might allow resuming the space allocation process if interrupted due to storage-related issues, but it wouldn't necessarily handle other causes of transaction failure.
-  - In Oracle, transactions are ACID compliant, meaning they should be Atomic (all or nothing), Consistent, Isolated, and Durable.
-Once a transaction fails due to any reason, it usually rolls back entirely, and Oracle doesn't have a built-in mechanism to suspend them midway.
 - 24 % Which view has space information? % DBA_OBJECTS,V$TABLESPACE,V$SQLTEXT,DBA_DATA_FILES
   - The correct view in Oracle that contains information about database space is: **V$TABLESPACE**
   - Here's why: